-HITH clinicians must document leave days and the linical care provided for a recorded HITH day in the hos ital medical acord to evidence provision of admitted care.
+HITH clinicians must document leave days and the clinical care provided for a recorded HITH day in the hospital medical record to evidence provision of admitted care.

 Care provided in a setting other than the patient's residence is not eligible to be recorded as a HITH day of care.
-For example, telephone consultation, attendance at configurity health closes are all non-admitted care.
+For example, telephone consultation, attendance at community health clinics are all non-admitted care.

 Care provided that would not qualify for admission and would be classified as non-admitted care.
-For example, allied health consultation, is not a day of admitted care and can be recorded as a HITH day.
+To example, allied health consultation, is not a day of admitted care and cannot be recorded as a HITH day.

-If the patient returns to the hospital, at which they are a current HITH inpatient, for our that cannot be provided in the patient's residence, e.g. specialist need cal review coan ED attendance, then HITH days may be recorded for this contact.
+If the patient returns to the Hospital, at which they are a current HITH inpatient, for care that cannot be provided in the patient's residence, e.g. specialist medical review, or an ED attendance, then HITH days may be recorded for this contact.
 This care is included as part of the single admitted care episode.
 This does not apply where the attendance is at another hospital.